Nikki Stanton: Chicago Red Stars, 2018–2019, 2021

 In her first season with Chicago, Stanton played in 20 games for the Red Stars.
 She advanced to the NWSL play-offs for the first time in her career as the Red Stars finished fourth and qualified for the play-offs.

 OL Reign / Seattle Reign, 2022–2024

 In 2022, Stanton won the NWSL Shield and The Women's Cup invitational tournament during her first season at OL Reign.

 Vancouver Rise, 2025–

 On January 9, 2025 it was announced that Stanton had signed with Vancouver Rise of Northern Super League On July 19, 2025, Stanton came off the bench and was initially credited with scoring her first goal for the club in a 6-0 victory against Halifax Tides FC (however, later it was changed to an own goal).
 On November 15, 2025, she was substituted on in the inaugural NSL Final, replacing the injured Quinn, and took a corner which prompted an AFC Toronto own goal, helping the Rise to a 2–1 victory over AFC Toronto which won them the 2025 Diana B. Matheson Cup.
+Stanton was awarded the club's inaugural Together We Rise Award.
+On March 2, 2026, Stanton was named to the Rise's preseason roster ahead of the 2026 season.